pearsilk/pearsilk.github.io/README.txt

 - http://www.456bereastreet.com/archive/201306/how_to_proportionally_scale_images_that_have_dimension_attributes/
 - http://www.w3schools.com/ (a lot for various things)

-HOURS: 9

-- added redirect from www.cs.tufts.edu/~lfukus01

-TO DO:
+EXTRA (for me to do when I have the time):
-- fill out resume
+- add link to printable pdf on resume page
-- write bio
-- add links to github and linkedin
+- add links to github and linkedin in sidebar
 - add 'last updated' part in sidebar